 According to Arizona Revised Statutes, although the teacher will consult with the parents and principal of the school, the teacher shall have the authority to determine the promotion or retention of his/her students.
 If a parent/guardian chooses not to accept a decision of the teacher as provided in State Statute, the parent/guardian may request in writing that the Governing Board review the teacher's decision.
-The Governing Board may review the teacher's decision and may decide to overrule that decision.
+The Governing Board may review the teacher's decision.